18 Most Popular Catholic Pilgrimage Sites in Spain

 I’m blessed to have visited the Basilica-Cathedral several times already.
 Once when I was still single, and twice or thrice after I got married.
 We always make a stopover everytime my husband has to go to Asturias for work.
 We want to bring my mom here in the future (when she’ll finally be granted a visa to visit us) because Our Lady of the Pillar is the patroness of our hometown Pilar, Bohol in the Philippines.

-Final Thoughts: Most Popular Catholic Pilgrimage Sites in Spain
+Final Thoughts on the Most Popular Catholic Pilgrimage Sites in Spain

 Are you planning Catholic pilgrimages to Spain very soon?
 Which Catholic sites in Spain would you be visiting?
 Or have you been to any of the Catholic holy sites in Spain listed above?
 Feel free to share your experiences and thoughts in the comment section below!